OSGeo/PROJ/docs/source/apps/cct.rst

 .. option:: -t <time>, --time=<time>

-    Specify a fixed observation time to be used for all input data.
+    Specify a fixed observation *time* to be used for all input data.

 .. option:: -z <height>, --height=<height>

-    Specify a fixed observation height to be used for all input data.
+    Specify a fixed observation *height* to be used for all input data.

-.. option:: s <n>, --skip-lines=<n>
+.. option:: -s <n>, --skip-lines=<n>

     .. versionadded:: 5.1.0